Vehicle Valuation Personal Property Tax Appeals

 Legal Basis for Uniform Assessments

-• Virginia State law (Section 58.1-3503.A.3) requires the Commissioner of Revenue to assess vehicles using values found in a “recognized pricing guide,” thus ensuring uniformity and equity of all assessments within a jurisdiction.
+• Virginia State law (Section 58.1-3503.A.3) requires the Commissioner of Revenue to assess vehicles using values found in a recognized pricing guide, ensuring uniformity and equity of all assessments within a jurisdiction.

-• Virginia State law (Section 58.1-3515) also specifies that personal property assessments are to be based on property values as of January 1 of the tax year which begins on January 1 and ends on December 31.
+• Virginia State law (Section 58.1-3515) also specifies that personal property assessments are based on property values as of January 1 of the tax year, which begins on January 1 and ends on December 31.

-• To meet these requirements, Arlington uses one of the lowest January 1 values, the “clean loan value,” in the J.D Power guide.
+• To meet these requirements, Arlington uses one of the lowest January 1 values, the clean loan value, in the J.D.
+Power pricing guide.

 Read the Following Before Filing an Official Valuation Appeal

-• All vehicles (e.g., automobiles, trailers, boats) located in Arlington are subject to Arlington County personal property taxes.
+• All vehicles, including automobiles, trailers, and boats, located in Arlington are subject to Arlington County personal property taxes.

-• If you feel your vehicle has been assessed (valued) incorrectly, you may appeal your assessment to the Commissioner of Revenue pursuant to Virginia state law (Section 58.1-3980, et seq.)
+• If you feel your vehicle has been assessed incorrectly, you may appeal your assessment to the Commissioner of Revenue pursuant to Virginia state law (Section 58.1-3980, et seq.) .

-• Arlington taxpayers may use the Commissioner of Revenue’s official vehicle valuation assessment appeals form only if they feel that the Commissioner has not assessed their vehicles correctly because of special circumstances relating to the condition of the vehicle (e.g., excessive rust, damage due to an accident) that may have caused the vehicle’s value to be less than the official assessed value.
-All other appeals and requests for corrections (such as those involving situs, ownership or the proper garage jurisdiction) should be conveyed to the Commissioner’s office by calling 703-228-3135.
-(You may be requested to state your objection to the assessment in writing in some cases.)
+• Arlington taxpayers may use the Commissioner of Revenue’s official vehicle valuation assessment appeals form only if they believe the Commissioner has not assessed their vehicle correctly because of special circumstances related to the condition of the vehicle, such as excessive rust or damage from an accident, that may have reduced the vehicle’s value below the official assessed value.

 • If an official valuation appeal is submitted and a response is not received by October 5 or the due date printed on your bill, the original tax amount is still due by the respective due date.
-If the appeal is approved and the assessment is later reduced, the Treasurer’s office will issue a refund for the overpayment.
+If the appeal is approved and the assessment is later reduced, the Treasurer’s Office is responsible for issuing a refund.

 Vehicle Valuation Appeals Process

-1. Have your vehicle individually appraised by an expert appraiser (e.g., car dealer, insurance appraiser, car auctioneer, or automobile mechanic).
-The written appraisal must:
+1. Have your vehicle individually appraised by an expert appraiser, such as a car dealer, insurance appraiser, car auctioneer, or automobile mechanic.
+The vehicle must be in the physical possession of the appraiser.

-• Be on the appraiser’s letterhead, which includes the appraiser’s name, address, phone number, and signature.
+• Be on the appraiser’s letterhead and include the appraiser’s name, address, phone number, and signature.

-2. File this completed Notice of Appeal of Vehicle Valuation Personal Property Assessment application and the official vehicle appraisal.
+2. File the completed Notice of Appeal of Vehicle Valuation Personal Property Assessment application and the official vehicle appraisal.

 3. The Commissioner of Revenue’s Vehicle Personal Property Tax Division will review the appeal and notify you of the final decision.